adarshetty11/NLPApp/README.md

 # NLPApp

-A simple NLP app for analysing text , detection and traslation of different types of language.
+A simple NLP app for analysing text , detection and translation of different types of language.

 https://my-nlp-app.herokuapp.com/